mkyeswanth12/talk/README.md

 # talk
-"Talk App: Secure and Private Messaging for Everyone on Your System and Network"
+"Talk Script: Secure and Private Messaging for Everyone on Your System and Network"